-The best acne treatment plan is always a holistic approach.
+The best treatment plan for your skin is a holistic approach.
 This means a combination of diet, lifestyle, supplementation and skincare.

-This article takes a closer look at skin care – what to use and what not to use in any skincare regime in the healing and prevention of acne.
+This article takes a closer look at skincare – what to use and what not to use in any skincare regime in the healing and prevention of blemishes.

-When skincare is the sole cause of acne
+When skincare is the sole cause of blemishes

-There are some cases of acne that are caused by skincare alone.
-These cases are less common, and the acne appears mild with very small lesions over any area over the face.
+There are some cases where blemishes are caused by skincare alone.
+These cases are less common, and the breakouts appears mild with very small spots over any area over the face.

-It is far more common for acne to be caused primarily by internal factors, in addition to the use of incorrect skincare.
+It is far more common for breakouts to be caused primarily by internal factors, in addition to the use of incorrect skincare.

-For some women that are acne-prone, their skin is more sensitive to ingredients in skincare products than others.
+For some women that are blemish-prone, their skin is more sensitive to ingredients in skincare products than others.

 This is entirely dependent on the unique individual.
-For example, coconut oil may help to clear the acne of one woman, but cause a breakout in another.
+For example, coconut oil may help to clear the skin of one woman, but cause a breakout in another.

 The comedogenicity of ingredients